When Halloween fell on a cold, nasty night, Abby Slutsky used to plan a candy hunt for her children.

 Step 3: Tell Your Children About the Candy Hunt

 Telling your child about the candy treasure hunt will give them time to anticipate the activity.
 Ask them to identify three or four favorite kinds of candy that they would like to find.
 Shop for candy early so the store has the treats your child wants.
 You may want to show your child circulars of different candy if they are unsure of the types they want.

 Step 4: Decide Where to Have the Candy Hunt

 Do you want to have the candy hunt outside or indoors?
 If the children go outside, it may make the activity feel more similar to past Halloween evenings when the kids were outside collecting candy.
 However, children will need light to find the candy.
 If your children are very young, they may not be able to hold a flashlight while they look for the sweets.
 If you have the candy hunt during the day, chocolate may melt in the sun.

 If the candy hunt is inside, you will have more time to hide the treats because you will not have to worry about animals or bugs finding the candy.
 You can hide the candy in a few rooms or all over the house.
 Light will not be an issue, so your children are unlikely to trip or get lost in the dark.

 Step 5: Hide and Keep Track of the Candy

 You really do not want stray, unfound candy around your house.
 There are a few ways to avoid this:

 - Make a clue for each piece of hidden candy, so the children are led to it.
 If you do this, put a clue next to each piece of candy that the children find.
 Alternatively, use ready-made clues that will work for most households.
+If you want a longer hunt, this article has more clues to extend the fun.
 Stick a small treasure chest or a Halloween story near the last piece to signify the end of the hunt.